What do Mark Zuckerberg, Warren Buffet and Elon Musk have in common?

 Doing two things at once seems so clever, so efficient, so modern.
 And yet what it often means is doing two things not very well.

 We used to believe that a team is a group of people that work in the same office.
-“Remote” has changed our opinion and inspired to get out of comfort zone – hire a remote employee.
+Remote changed our opinion and inspired to try something new: hire a remote employee.
 It was a huge eye-opener for us.
-That enabled to hire the best talents from all over the world.
+Suddenly we were able to hire the best talent from all over the world.